87 English as a Second Language (ESL)

 This textbook was created for an advanced academic grammar course for ESL students.
 By the end of the course, students will recognize and demonstrate the appropriate use of advanced grammar structures.
 To meet these outcomes, students will listen to aural language that includes the target structures, identify and edit grammar errors in written language, read and analyze texts that include the target grammar structures, and demonstrate the correct and appropriate use of target structures in written and spoken language.

-Advanced Community College ESL Composition: An Integrated Skills Approach (CC BY-NC-SA) by Edgar Perez, Sara Behseta, and Jenell Rae
+Advanced Community College ESL Composition: An Integrated Skills Approach by Edgar Perez, Sara Behseta, and Jenell Rae (CC BY-NC-SA).

 This textbook is for advanced ESL writing classes.
 It takes a theme-based approach, with content from professional writers, and gives students the opportunity to delve deeply into the readings, learn annotation strategies, and apply critical thinking to their assignments.

-Daily Departures: Speed Reading Passages for English Language Learners (CC-BY) by Regina D. Weaver
+Daily Departures: Speed Reading Passages for English Language Learners by Regina D. Weaver (CC-BY).

 This Pressbook version primarily exists to encourage others to adapt and adopt Daily Departures: Speed Reading Passages for English Language Learners using Pressbooks.
 This textbook is designed to provide fluency support for English language learners at the Waystage level of the Common European Framework Reference.

-A Digital Workbook for Beginning ESOL (CC-BY) by Eric Dodson; Davida Jordan; and Timothy Krause
+A Digital Workbook for Beginning ESOL by Eric Dodson; Davida Jordan; and Timothy Krause (CC-BY).

 This book contains three levels of interactive grammar lessons and reading activities for beginning students of ESOL (English for Speakers of Other Languages).
 The grammar section includes a select set of YouTube videos, and the three original readers include short picture or chapter stories.
 Each lesson is accompanied by self-correcting exercises.

-ESL for Beginning Students: The Way You Like It, Levels 1–5 (CC BY-NC) by Analea Brauburger
+ESL for Beginning Students: The Way You Like It, Levels 1–5 by Analea Brauburger (CC BY-NC).

 A collection of English-grammar books ranging in levels from beginner to advanced.
 These books were created by Don Bissonnette of South Seattle College for students and teachers of English as a Second Language (ESL).
 These grammar-based books also include vocabulary, some pronunciation, punctuation, capitalization, and model paragraphs.

-Explorations 1: Grammar for the Experienced Beginner (CC BY-NC-SA) by Susan Caisse, Jennifer Rueda; and Kristee Emmens-Heslink
+Explorations 1: Grammar for the Experienced Beginner by Susan Caisse, Jennifer Rueda; and Kristee Emmens-Heslink (CC BY-NC-SA).

 This English grammar textbook was designed for a class of Clackamas Community College (CCC) ESOL students who need only a review of the BE verb and are ready to learn the simple present and present progressive tenses.

-Intermediate Reading and Writing (CC BY) by Rebecca Al Haider
+Intermediate Reading and Writing by Rebecca Al Haider (CC BY).

 OER Textbook for English as a Second Language.
 It uses themes found in the historical fiction novel Uprising.

 It’s All Greek to Me!
-Using the Authentic Readings to Improve Knowledge of the English Language and Western Culture (CC BY-NC-SA) by Charity Davenport
+Using the Authentic Readings to Improve Knowledge of the English Language and Western Culture by Charity Davenport (CC BY-NC-SA).

 This book includes entertaining stories, academic articles in a variety of disciplines, vocabulary crossover in literary and academic readings, connections to local, American, and Western culture, and plenty of chances for critical thinking for advanced students of English as a Second Language (ESL).
 All readings are authentic with minimal adaptation from a variety of sources.